A Noncommutative Transport Metric and Symmetric Quantum Markov Semigroups as Gradient Flows of the Entropy: The noncommutative transport metric The noncommutative transport metric W

 \begin{corollary}[Convexity squared metric speed] Let $(\rho^i_t)_{t\in I}$, $i\in\{0,1\}$, be locally absolutely continuous curves in $(\D(\M,\tau),\W)$ and $\rho^s=(1-s)\rho^0+s \rho^1$ for $s\in[0,1]$.
 Then $\rho^s$ is locally absolutely continuous and

 for all $s\in[0,1]$. \end{corollary}

 At the present stage we cannot say much about when the distance $\W$ between two density matrices is finite.
-However, if $\E$ satisfies some well-known functional inequalities, we get estimates on $\W$. \begin{proposition} Assume that $\tau(1)=1$.
+However, if $\E$ satisfies some functional inequalities, we get estimates on $\W$. \begin{proposition} Assume that $\tau$ is a state.
 If $\E$ satisfies the Poincaré inequality with constant $c_P>0$, that is,

 for all $a\in D(\E)$, then